Rohith2106/RAGBot/README.md

 - **Interactive Chat Interface**: A clean and simple UI to interact with the RAG pipeline.
 - **Local First**: Powered entirely by local LLMs via Ollama, ensuring privacy and offline capability.
-- **Bring Your Own Data**: Ingests and indexes your own documents (PDFs, TXT, etc.) as the knowledge base.
+- **Bring Your Own Data**: Ingests and indexes your own documents (PDFs only) as the knowledge base.
 - **Persistent Vector Storage**: Uses FAISS to create and persist a vector index, ensuring fast retrieval on subsequent runs.
 - **Asynchronous Backend**: Built with FastAPI for high performance.
 - **Hot-Reloading**: Enabled for both frontend and backend for a smooth development experience.